INFORMATION SECURITY STATEMENT OF IOTSPOT B.V.

 Data is backed up on a regular basis according to the service agreement.

-c) Customer systems are only accessed through a secured network by authorised persons.
+- c) Customer systems are only accessed through a secured network by authorized persons.
 Direct administrative transitions between Client servers are excluded, as is the ability to reach another Customer’s environment from one Customer’s network client.

 5 Data location, servers and back-ups